TE-YoshinoriOota/Spresense_IRCommucation_Sample/README.md

 # The electrical characteristics
 ## TX Signal
 This protocol is based on UART.
 A data bit is expressed by IR blinking on a 40 kHz carrier wave.
-Please note that sending the IR carrier wave is "0" and the non-active is "1".
+From the RX system point of view, the signal on the IR carrier wave is "0" and the non-active is "1".

 <img src="https://github.com/TE-YoshinoriOota/Spresense_IRCommucation_Sample/blob/main/resources/slide0.PNG" width="700" />